 - Submit a university application for admission.
 (International students should request application materials from the Office of International Student Services.) - 2.
 Remit the \$45 nonrefundable application fee (\$65 for international students). - 3.
-Request official copies of transcripts to be sent directly to Azusa Pacific University. - For nonnative speakers of English: Request official TOEFL scores to be sent directly to Azusa Pacific University.
+Request official copies of transcripts to be sent directly to Azusa Pacific University. - 4.
+Request three letters of recommendation as indicated in the graduate admissions materials.
+At least one must be from a professor or teacher acquainted with the applicant's academic work. - For nonnative speakers of English: Request official TOEFL scores to be sent directly to Azusa Pacific University.